yv989c/BlazarTech.QueryableValues/README.md

 ```
 The previous query will yield the expected results, but there's a catch.
 If the sequence of values in our list *is different* on every execution, the underline SQL query will be built in a way that's not optimal for SQL Server's query engine.
 Wasting system resources like CPU, memory, IO, and potentially affecting other queries in the instance.

-Let's take a look at the following query and the SQL that is generated by the [SQL Server database provider] as of version 5.0.11 when the query is materialized:
+Let's take a look at the following query and the SQL that is generated by the [SQL Server Database Provider] as of version 5.0.11 when the query is materialized:

 ```c#
 var listOfValues = new List<int> { 1, 2, 3 };